JanDroll/Nase_Stocking/README.md

 # Nase_Stocking
-R code to recreate the survival analysis and figures in the publication "Long-Term Evaluation of the Stocking of a Rheophilic Cyprinid in a Large Alpine River System"
+R code to recreate the survival analysis and figures in the publication "Evaluation of the stocking efficiency of a rheophilic cyprinid in a large river system using spatio-temporal PIT-Tag detections and survival analysis"